vbrazo/interview-archives/README.md

 - Name three limits of Ruby on Rails.
 - What are some advantages of using Ruby on Rails?
 - Name the four types of variables available in Ruby Class.
+- Explain MVC architecture.
+- What are your favorite design patterns in Ruby?

 ### Reactjs